wuyichen24/software-engineering-abbreviations-acronyms/dictionary/G/GUI-Graphical_User_Interface.md

 ## Name

 ## Overview
--  A user interface allows users to interact with electronic devices through graphical icons and audio indicator
+-  A user interface allows users to interact with electronic devices through graphical icons and audio indicator.

 ## Description